 - 1. Medical Initial Assessment Protocol or Pediatric Initial Assessment Protocol - 2.
 Immediately following arrival on the scene, the attending paramedic (or EMTCC) will proceed directly to the patient - A. Once at the patient's side, check for pulses and breathing - i.
 If absent, will begin chest compressions - ii.
 Compressions: > 2-inch depth & permit full chest recoil - iii.
 Compression rate = 110/minute - B. If bystander chest compressions are being administered, proceed to perform airway interventions (ensure chest compressions are being performed appropriately) - 3.
 The EMT or non-attending paramedic will bring in equipment, proceed directly to the patient's airway and check for breathing & if absent: - A. Adult - i.
 Insert BIAD airway device and begin ventilations or - ii.
 Utilize BVM and 100% oxygen for ventilations - iii.
 Insert orogastric tube and connect to suction - B. Pediatric - i.
 Insert BIAD airway device and begin ventilations or - ii.
-Provide ventilations with OPA/NPA and bag-valve-mask & 100% oxygen - C. Provide one ventilation every 20th compression - D. Apply cardiac monitor or quick look paddles and obtain rhythm strip - i.
+Provide ventilations with OPA/NPA and bag-valve-mask & 100% oxygen - C. Provide one ventilation every 20th compression - i.
+Pediatrics ( $\leq$ 14-years) provide one ventilation every 10th compression - D. Apply cardiac monitor or quick look paddles and obtain rhythm strip - i.
 If only BLS providers on scene apply AED - ii.
 Follow AED prompts for potential defibrillation in coordination with compression cycles - E. After 200 compressions, relieve paramedic with chest compressions - i.
 The paramedic will continue with Advanced Medical Care

-- 1. Upon Paramedic crew arrival - A. Paramedic will proceed to the patient's side and initiate intraosseous (IO) line as indicated per Parenteral Access: IO Protocol and ACLS interventions - B. EMT-Basic or Non-Crew Chief Paramedic will deploy the MRx monitor including defibrillation pads, QCPR meter, SpO2 monitor and ETCO2 adaptor - 2.
-If BIAD placement unsuccessful or is ineffective perform endotracheal intubation - A. Compressions must NOT be interrupted for any attempt at intubation - B. Confirm placement via standard technique - 3.
-EMT-Basic or Non-Crew Chief will prepare chilled saline IVF for infusion then assume ready position to assume ventilations at the next position change following 200 compressions cycle and enter same rotation through positions with first responders - 4.
+- 1. Upon Paramedic crew arrival - A. Paramedic will proceed to the patient's side and initiate intravenous (IV) line - i.
+If unable to quickly place IV access; initiate intraosseous (IO) line as indicated per Parenteral Access: IO Protocol and ACLS interventions - B. EMT-Basic or Non-Crew Chief Paramedic will deploy the ALS monitor including defibrillation pads, QCPR meter, SpO2 monitor and ETCO2 adaptor - 2.
+If BIAD placement unsuccessful or ineffective perform endotracheal intubation (adults) - C. Compressions must NOT be interrupted for any attempt at intubation - D. Confirm placement via standard technique - 3.
+EMT-Basic or Non-Crew Chief will prepare IVF for infusion then assume ready position to assume ventilations at the next position change following 200 compressions cycle and enter same rotation through positions with first responders - 4.
 While rapid defibrillation is the treatment of choice for ventricular fibrillation, CPR should be performed on all adult unwitnessed cardiac arrests regardless of initial rhythm for at least 200 compressions prior to defibrillation attempt - 5.
-For pediatric ventricular fibrillation arrest, early defibrillation is more important - A. Ventricular fibrillation is seen in cardiomyopathies, myocarditis, hypoxia, or intoxication - B. Airway control and oxygenation are of paramount importance - C. Pediatric patients in cardiac arrest from a medical etiology should not be expeditiously carried to the ambulance when it arrives - i.
-For maximum survival benefit, resuscitative efforts should be conducted on the scene with two or more rescuers performing CPR - D. Resuscitation and transport should be performed on all pediatric cardiac arrest patients regardless of etiology medical or trauma - E. Indicated ALS medications should be administered for both pediatric medical and trauma arrest - 6.
+For pediatric ventricular fibrillation arrest, early defibrillation is more important - E. Ventricular fibrillation is seen in cardiomyopathies, myocarditis, hypoxia, or intoxication - F. Airway control and oxygenation are of paramount importance - G. Pediatric patients in cardiac arrest from a medical etiology should not be expeditiously carried to the ambulance when it arrives - i.
+For maximum survival benefit, resuscitative efforts should be conducted on the scene with two or more rescuers performing CPR - H. Resuscitation and transport should be performed on all pediatric cardiac arrest patients regardless of etiology medical or trauma - I. Indicated ALS medications should be administered for both pediatric medical and trauma arrest - 6.
 After each defibrillator shock, chest compressions should commence immediately - 7.
 Additional care as per specific dysrhythmia protocol